oconnor663/jacko.io/posts/snooze.md

     section.
 (Other than by committing a snoozing crime internally, which isn't the case here, but see `FuturesUnordered` below).
 But in this example, we haven't paused the stream at a yield point.
-Instead, we've paused it at an _await point_, a future that _has_ registered a wakeup and _does_ expect to be polled promptly when it's ready.
+Instead, we've paused it at an _await point_, which has registered a wakeup and which expects to get polled promptly when it's ready.
 That's why this example counts as snoozing.
-When we start a call to `next`, that is when `poll_next` returns `Pending`, we either need to keep driving the stream until it yields an item, or else we need to drop the _whole stream_.
+When we start a call to `next`, or in general when `poll_next` returns `Pending`, we either need to keep driving the stream until it yields an item, or else we need to drop the _whole stream_.
 (TODO: This rules out selecting on channel receivers, which probably goes to far.
 Maybe we can make an exception for `Unpin` types?
 Or maybe channel receivers should expose non-`Stream` APIs.
 I'm not sure.)

 [`next`]: https://docs.rs/futures/latest/futures/stream/trait.StreamExt.html#method.next
 [`poll_next`]: https://docs.rs/futures/latest/futures/stream/trait.Stream.html#tymethod.poll_next